judetta/flowers-and-meditation/README.md

-# Flower and meditation - web site
+# Flowers and meditation - web site

 As the final assignment for the Web Vizualisation course in Jamk University of Applied Sciences in autumn 2022 I implemented a web site for an imaginary